veepee-oss/Vp.FSharp.Sql.PostgreSql/README.md

 ## 🧱`PostgreSqlCommand`

-The main module is here to help you build and execute SQL(ite) commands (i.e. `PostgreSqlCommand` BTS).
+The main module is here to help you build and execute (Postgre)SQL commands (i.e. `PostgreSqlCommand` BTS).

 ### 🏗️ Command Construction

-We are obviously going to talk about how to build the PostgreSql commands.
+We are obviously going to talk about how to build PostgreSQL commands.

 📝 Note: the meaning of the word "update" below has to be put in a F# perspective, i.e. **immutable** update, as in the update returns a new updated and immutable instance.